Reopening Friday, April 2nd!

 ► Walk-In visitors coming to shop or stroll will be asked to provide contact information (name, email, or phone number) in case of contact tracing needs.

 ► Masks must be worn by everyone over the age of 5 upon entry and while inside all buildings.
 We ask that visitors wear masks outdoors when social distancing is not possible.
 Masks must be worn properly, covering the nose and mouth.

 ► Hand sanitizer dispensers are positioned throughout the campus, and we ask that guests use them frequently.

 ► We ask visitors to remain together with their party members, maintain a six-foot distance from other parties, and follow the directional arrows.

-► The capacity in the General Store, the Gallery of Fine Craft, and Down Jersey Folklife Center will be limited to 10 guests at one time.
+► The capacity in the General Store, the Gallery of Fine Craft, Pottery Studio, and Down Jersey Folklife Center will be limited to 10 guests at one time.
+The Glass Studio can accept 25 people at a time.
 The Museum of American Glass capacity will be limited to 100 guests at a time.

 ► Up to 200 people are allowed on the campus at any one time, including those walking the grounds and Nature Trail.
 Once at capacity, additional guests will be asked to wait socially distanced outside, and a “one out, one in” admittance policy will go into effect.

 ► Public restrooms on campus will be limited to the facilities located next to the Gatehouse.

 50 Years of Glassmaking at WheatonArts!